By Steve & Tamami Laser

 The company builds (or remanufactures) vehicles largely by hand, on donor platforms, at its plant in Toyama City.
 Mitsuoka has showrooms located throughout Japan including Tokyo, Yokohama, Nagoya, and Fukuoka, while its separate “Bubu” dealer network imports and sells a variety of American and European brand vehicles.

-Note: Models, features, specifications, production plans, and prices apply to Japanese market vehicles and are subject to change without notice.
-Prices include consumption tax but do not include vehicle registration fees, insurance, or recycling fees.
+Note: Models, features, specifications and production plans apply to Japanese market vehicles and are subject to change without notice.

-News source, photos and video courtesy Mitsuoka Motor Co., Ltd.
+News source and photos courtesy of Mitsuoka Motor Co., Ltd.